raanyiel/HammyBot/README.md

 - **Verification System**: Create customizable verification embeds with buttons
 - **GitHub Integration**: Connect GitHub repositories to Discord channels for notifications
 - **Automatic Command Registration**: Commands are registered automatically on deployment
+- **Warning System**: Track and manage user warnings with a persistent database
+- **Starboard**: Highlight popular messages in a dedicated channel

 ## Setup Guide